denisanscomb/SALI/governance.md

 Composition and terms
 - 7–11 members; multi‑stakeholder mix; includes one EC liaison.
-- 1‑year terms, renewable; mix of appointed and elected seats as defined in GOVERNANCE.md.
+- 1‑year terms, renewable; mix of appointed and elected seats as defined in GOVERNANCE.md (to be draft - DA).

 Cadence and artifacts
 - Meets monthly (decision meeting) and quarterly for roadmap review.